moodymuskox/adroit-qa-tests/test-scenarios.feature.md

 Feature: Cleango Login/Logout

   1. Scenario: Login to Cleango

     Given I am on the phone's home screen
     When I tap on the app icon for Cleango
-    Then I am on the "Hello from Cleango! screen
+    Then I am on the "Hello from Cleango!" screen
     And I should see a Language icon on the top right of the screen And I should see fields for phone number
     And I should see a "More" button